Daniely2564/Design-Pattern/README.md

-# Design Pattern
+# Design Patterns

-Design pattern in javascript for the future reference.
+Design patterns in javascript for the future reference.